-- If student registers but never attends, 100% of all tuition and eligible fees will be refunded. - Withdrawal through the closing of the fifth day of class per semester, 100% of all tuition and eligible fees will be refunded. - Schedule changes through the closing of the fifth day of class per semester, 100% of all tuition and eligible fees will be refunded. - No fees will be refunded after the closing of the fifth day of class per semester. - Registration fees are non-refundable. - Payment plan fees are non-refundable. - Tool deposits are refundable provided tools are returned in usable condition as determined by the program instructor. - No refund will be given for fees used to purchase required program malpractice insurance. - Uniform items having personalized information (such as name) are not refundable. - Refund requests for extenuating circumstances (e.g. death of immediate family member, hospitalization beyond one's control; elective surgery and vacations not included) should follow the appeals process. - No refunds will be made until all financial obligations have been cleared. - If student tuition has been paid by a scholarship, the refund due will be returned to the scholarship fund or the agency that sponsored the student. - When a student is due a refund, the refund will be processed within 45 days.
+- If Lake Tech cancels a class, a class does not open as scheduled or a student registers but never attends.
+100% of all tuition/fees will be refunded. - Withdrawal through the closing of the fifth day of class per semester, 100% of all tuition/fees will be refunded. - Schedule changes through the closing of the fifth day of class per semester, 100% of all tuition/fees will be refunded. - No lab fees will be refunded after the closing of the fifth day of class per semester. - Tool deposits are refundable provided tools are returned in usable condition as determined by the program instructor. - No refund will be given for fees used to purchase required program malpractice insurance. - Uniform items are not refundable. - Refund requests for extenuating circumstances (e.g. death of immediate family member, hospitalization beyond one's control; elective surgery and vacations not included) should follow the appeals process. - No refunds will be made until all financial obligations have been cleared. - If student tuition has been paid by a scholarship, the refund due will be returned to the scholarship fund or the agency that sponsored the student. - When a student withdraws and is due a refund, the refund will be processed within 45 days.
 No funds will be held for future use.